jaineet17/Data-Prism/README.md

 Please use the youtube_output_raw.xls, youtube_output_clean.xls and youtube_output_caption_summary.xls present in the directory to run this project.
 These excel files contain the already scraped from Youtube_API_Data_Scraping.py and processed summary data from Summary_Generator_Youtube_Captions.py.
 Live scraping from the Youtube API is possible but it is time consuming to scrape around 900 videos.
-1. In order to run Youtube_API_Data_Scraping.py, the user needs to authenticate himself as a test user in the google developer console of the admin and hence we have added jostlund@andrew.cmu.edu and jkostlund@gmail.com as test users.
-The credentials.json and token4.pickle file is included in the directory for the authentication process.
+1. In order to run Youtube_API_Data_Scraping.py, the user needs to authenticate himself as a test user in the google developer console of the admin.
 After the authentication, the data scraping for about 900 videos takes about 20-30 mins.
 2. The Summary_Generator_Youtube_Captions.py generates the summary of the captions of the scraped youtube videos.
 It uses the Bart hugging-face  model and therefore it takes around 6-7 hours to generate the summary of all the videos' captions.